-The Board of Trustees retains the right to reduce decision making powers of LGBs.
+The Board of Trustees retains the right to reduce decision making powers of LGBs, or to appoint additional or replacement governors if necessary.
 A decision to remove delegated authority from a LGB will be exceptional.

 Factors which may influence the Board of Trustees decision about the level of delegation to each LGB may include (but not exhaustively):